CDCgov/prime-reportstream/prime-router/docs/design/design/deduplication/deduplication.md

     - (Comment from Michael: "For this to be performative you would need to be sure that this index can fit in memory of postgresql instead of having to go into disk.")

 ##### Item Hash Comparison
-Hash comparison will be skipped if deduplication is disabled on that sender's settings.
-The generated item hash shall first be compared with items in the same report.
+Hash comparison will be skipped if `sender.allowDuplicates` is set to true.
+Otherwise, the generated item hash shall first be compared with items in the same report.
 (Note: At this part of the Convert Step, parallelization is not a blocker as the original items are [still within scope](https://github.com/CDCgov/prime-reportstream/blob/15648395efc2b60322d931bf88e0c2c5b6cc0371/prime-router/src/main/kotlin/fhirengine/engine/FHIRConverter.kt#L510)).
 The item hash will then be compared to existing hashes from the item_lineage table.
 There is an [existing SQL Query](https://github.com/CDCgov/prime-reportstream/blob/9ec0a59c73d7dad9a319cd321baf9efd71ceab46/prime-router/src/main/kotlin/azure/DatabaseAccess.kt#L166-L183) which performs the hash comparison through a database query.
 This will need to be enhanced or recreated as the original query only searches within the last 7 days and does not take sender into account. (_This last part will be unnecessary if the sender is incorporated into the hash._)
 - If item is not a duplicate OR sender has deduplication disabled,
     - Save the item hash to the ItemLineage object [when the Report object is created](https://github.com/CDCgov/prime-reportstream/blob/4a2231af2031bc3b2d5d7949d2b21d33c525c44d/prime-router/src/main/kotlin/fhirengine/engine/FHIRConverter.kt#L329).
         - [Report.ParentItemLineageData()](https://github.com/CDCgov/prime-reportstream/blob/cadc9fae10ff5f83e9cbf0b0c0fbda384889901d/prime-router/src/main/kotlin/Report.kt#L373) will need to be enhanced so that it can accept the generated hash string.
 The contents will then take the place of [the random UUID which is currently stored](https://github.com/CDCgov/prime-reportstream/blob/cadc9fae10ff5f83e9cbf0b0c0fbda384889901d/prime-router/src/main/kotlin/Report.kt#L412) in the column for UP items.